nrfconnect/sdk-nrf/doc/nrf/index.rst

 The |NCS| includes the Zephyr™ real-time operating system (RTOS), which is built for connected low power products.

 .. note::

+   |NCS| v1.4.99-dev1 supports prototyping and evaluation, but should not be used for production and deployment in end products.

+.. previous note about development and production support
-   nRF53 Series devices (which are pre-production) and Zigbee and Bluetooth Mesh protocols are supported for development in |release| for prototyping and evaluation.
+..   nRF53 Series devices (which are pre-production) and Zigbee and Bluetooth Mesh protocols are supported for development in |release| for prototyping and evaluation.
+..
 Support for production and deployment in end products is coming soon.

 To access different versions of the |NCS| documentation, use the version drop-down in the top-left corner.